DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/envoy-extproc-anti-demo-go.md

     - Kubernetes:

         ```bash
-        kubectl apply -f ./deployment.yaml # This file is located in the root directory of the project.
+        kubectl apply -f ./deployment.yaml # (1)!
         ```

+        1. This file is located in the root directory of the project

 - Curl